DanilSuits/probabilityKata/log.md

 the rules, we would want to keep our experiments within a tight scope until we had accumulated some evidence that they are fit for purpose.

+## REFACTOR

+In this step, I realized that the language was really calling for combining two different events, that happen to have the same outcome; so I introduced an explicit first and second.

+Confessions: the refactoring came first, then the justification followed.
+We know, from the problem statement of the kata, that we work toward "CombinedWith", which accepts a second probability as an argument.

+A better problem to model would have been the odds of drawing a black ace from a deck of playing cards.
+Such is life.